mdn/content/files/en-us/web/api/domstringlist/index.md

 - {{domxref("DOMStringList.item()")}}
   - : Returns a string from the list with the given index.
 - {{domxref("DOMStringList.contains()")}}
-  - : Returns a boolean indicating if the given string is in the list.
+  - : Returns a boolean indicating whether the given string is in the list.

 ## Specifications